 As cannabis becomes more integrated within mainstream culture, millions are becoming more educated on the many benefits of THC and cannabinoids.
 Not only does cannabis consumption lower insulin resistance, but it also improves fasting insulin and facilitates metabolic function.
 More athletes and even those engaged in moderate recreational fitness have incredible benefits from daily consumption of the once demonized plant.

 Coupled with the pain-relieving effects of both plant and human-derived cannabinoids, cannabis and exercise seem to go hand in hand if you’re looking to improve your physical health.
+There’s a presumption, not entirely unfounded that vaporizing medical cannabis brings faster results than smoking it (find best weed vaporizer here).
+Weed vaporizers allow the user to make temperature modifications, limit how long their sessions last and create a reusable by-product (duff) for use in other marijuana products.

 Insulin is a hormone made by the pancreas that allows your body to use sugar (glucose) from carbohydrates in the food that you eat for energy or to store glucose for future use.
 Insulin helps keeps your blood sugar level from getting too high or too low.
 If you consume a meal which make blood glucose levels rise quickly, insulin secretion often overshoots to compensate and the excess is stored as fat.
 If you have too much unused glucose in your cells, you will gain weight.
 If your body isn’t handling insulin properly, you may also gain weight.